stephengeller/unique-word-calculator/README.md

 * All tests passing
-* 95% test coverage (100% on all besides a callback function within the TextLoader class, which I don't know how to test the different outcomes yet.)
+* 95% test coverage (100% on all besides a callback function within the TextLoader class, which I don't know how to test the different outcomes yet)

 ## My approach